 In VYY's Policy Manual there is a subsection for the Record of Tradition, which guides the Student Union's work with traditions.
-You can find the Policy Manual here (only in Finnish).
+You can find the Record of Traditions here (only in Finnish).
 You can find a less detailed description of some of the most formal traditions on this page.

 Anniversary Celebration and the Etiquette